jeroenterheerdt/HAsmartirrigation/README.md

 The integration uses the [PyETo module to calculate the evapotranspiration value (fao56)](https://pyeto.readthedocs.io/en/latest/fao56_penman_monteith.html).
 Also, please see the [How this works](https://github.com/jeroenterheerdt/HAsmartirrigation/wiki/How-this-component-works) Wiki page.
 But also other modules are available and can be extended by the community.

 This is all the integration does, and this is on purpose to provide maximum flexibility.
-Users are expected to use the value of `sensor.[zone_name]` to interact with their irrigation system and afterwards call the `smart_irrigation.reset_bucket` service.
+Users are expected to use the value of `sensor.smart_irrigation_[zone_name]` to interact with their irrigation system and afterwards call the `smart_irrigation.reset_bucket` service.
 [See the example automations below](#step-4-creating-automations).

 > **Note - use this integration at your own risk - we do not assume responsibility for any inconvience caused by using this integration.
 Always use common sense before deciding to irrigate using the calculations this integration provides.
 For example, irrigating during excessive rainfall might cause flooding.
 Again - we assume no responsibility for any inconvience caused.**